Imaging of seabed topography from the scattering of water waves: Water wave scattering

-The scattering problem for water waves now very much resembles the classical acoustic scattering problem, see, e.g., Chapter 8 in \cite{coltonkress}, except for the appearance of the coefficient $c$ and the implicit dependence on the topography through the coefficients.
+The scattering problem for water waves now very much resembles the classical acoustic scattering problem, see, e.g., Chapter 8 in \cite{coltonkress} (3D) or Chapter 1 on \cite{pike2001scattering} (2D), except for the appearance of the coefficient $c$ and the implicit dependence on the topography through the coefficients.
 By utilizing the Liouville transformation, the well-posedness of the scattering problem is therefore quickly established from existing theory.

 \begin{proposition} For an incoming wave $ \eta_{i} = a\exp(i\bm{k}_i\cdot X)$ there exists a unique solution ${\eta_s \in C(\R^2)}$ to the scattering problem \eqref{eq: scattering}.
 The total field $\eta$ is given by where $\tilde{\eta}$ is the solution to